Anbernic RG35XX H Setup Guide

 • Find the device model and select Download now.

 • Copy the latest version’s download link into your browser and download the firmware.
-This is a very large zip, currently over 50GB.

 • Extract the zip file and then head inside the folder it creates.